allenai/genesys/README.md

 It should be setup if you followed the installation instruction, but if not, here is how you can separately set it up.

-The training corpus is available here: https://huggingface.co/datasets/chengjunyan1/smollm-12.5-corpus.
+The training corpus is available in [smollm-12.5-corpus](https://huggingface.co/datasets/chengjunyan1/smollm-12.5-corpus).
-The evaluation is based on a custmoized lm_eval: https://github.com/chengjunyan1/lm-evaluation-harness/tree/main
+The evaluation is based on a [custmoized lm_eval](https://github.com/chengjunyan1/lm-evaluation-harness/tree/main).
 You must export DATA_DIR first, then download evaluation data in DATA_DIR, e.g.:
 ```
 {DATA_DIR}/blimp_filtered/adjunct_island.jsonl
 ```